 What is IVF?

 In vitro fertilization, or IVF, is a method of infertility treatment that involves the fertilization of an egg by a sperm in a laboratory and not in a woman’s body.
 This method of assisted reproductive technology offers the highest rate of success out of all treatment options for infertility.
-Although it is the most complex (and costly) treatment option, IVF is not the best option for every couple and individual with infertility.
+Although it is the most complex (and costly) treatment option, IVF is not necessarily the best option for every couple and individual with infertility.

 Dr. Louis Weckstein gives an overview of IVF